diaspora-project/diaspora-stream-api/docs/usage/producer.rst

    does not free the memory before it has been transferred, and (2) you need to make sure not to write the memory while it is being transferred.

-   In Python, the equivalent of a :code:`mofka::DataView` is a :code:`list` of any objects satisfying the `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_ (e.g., bytes, bytearray, numpy arrays, etc.).
+   In Python, the equivalent of a :code:`diaspora::DataView` is a :code:`list` of any objects satisfying the `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_ (e.g., bytes, bytearray, numpy arrays, etc.).
    When pushing the data into a producer, the producer will share ownership of